Table of Contents

 Credendo Commercial Risk Rating: E – Moderate risk

 This modern, open, and private-enterprise-based economy has capitalized on its central geographic location, highly developed transport network, and diversified industrial and commercial base.

 With exports and imports approximately equal to GDP, Belgium depends heavily on world trade.
 Belgium’s trade advantages are derived from its central geographic location and a highly skilled, multilingual, and productive work force.

 Most of Belgium’s trade is with fellow EU member states.
 As a result, Belgium seeks to diversify and expand trade opportunities with non-EU countries.

-Economic Freedom: According to The Heritage Foundation’s 2018 Index of Economic Freedom, Belgium’s score is 67.3, making it the 48th freest economy in the 2018 Index.
-Belgium is ranked 25th freest among the 43 countries in the European region and its overall score is above regional and global averages.
+Economic Freedom: According to The Heritage Foundation’s 2021 Index of Economic Freedom, Belgium’s score is 70.1, making it the 37th freest economy in the 2021 Index.
+Belgium is ranked 22nd freest among the 45 countries in the European region and its overall score is equal to the regional average but above the global averages.

 Regulatory System: Complex sharing of authority between regions, linguistic communities, and the federal government make the regulatory system difficult to navigate.

 Corruption: Per Transparency International’s 2020 Corruption Perceptions Index, Belgium received a score of 7.6 out of 10 (fairly free of corruption).
 It ranked 15th out of 180 countries rated.

 For more detailed information on these topics, visit the 2020 Investment Climate Statement – Belgium of the U.S. Department of State.

 - Belgians take time to trust others.